samuelzyx/spotify-api/README.md

 # Spotify API

 This project, developed by Ing Samuel Seda, is a code challenge from Brillio.
-It focuses on consuming the Spotify API, implementing OAuth 2.0 login, and performing searches by ISRC and artist, storing the results in a local MySQL database or interacting with the Spotify API.
+It focuses on consuming the Spotify API, implementing OAuth 2.0 login, and performing searches of Tracks Music by ISRC and artist, storing the results in a local MySQL database or interacting with the Spotify API.

 ## Getting Started